17 Symbols Of Innocence And Their Meaning

 9. Babies: The Ultimate Symbol of New Beginnings

 Babies represent the purest form of human innocence, untouched by the world’s complexities.
 The sight of babies triggers nurturing instincts in adults across cultures.
-This universal response underscores the powerful impact of innocence on human behavior and emotions.

-Many cultures have ceremonies to celebrate newborns as symbols of hope and renewal.
-These rituals often involve purification or blessing, emphasizing the perceived purity of new life.
 The innocence of babies is not just in their appearance but in their complete dependence and trust in those around them.
 This unconditional trust serves as a powerful reminder of the vulnerability and preciousness of innocence.

 10. Teddy Bears: Comfort and Security